Marshall Thompson: 1960s

 By the 1960s, Thompson's boyish looks had matured and his screen persona became more authoritative.
 He co-starred with the Belgian-born Annie Fargé in the 33-episode CBS sitcom Angel (1960–1961) about an American architect with a charming but scatterbrained French wife, who often got into zany, Lucy Ricardo-esque situations, caused in part by her lack of fluency in the English language.
-The show was canceled after 33 episodes due to low ratings, despite critical acclaim for the newcomer Fargé.
+The show was canceled after 33 episodes due to low ratings, despite critical acclaim for newcomer Fargé.

 He also guest starred as murderer Arthur Poe in the 1960 Perry Mason episode "The Case of the Wayward Wife".

 Thompson went on to star in two Vietnam War films: A Yank in Viet-Nam (1964), which he also directed, and To the Shores of Hell (1965).
 The former was directed by Thompson and was shot on location in South Vietnam.

 In 1965 he returned to MGM to play the lead in the Ivan Tors produced comedy-adventure film Clarence, the Cross-Eyed Lion (1965).
-He played Dr. Marsh Tracy, a veterinarian and single father, who is raising his daughter (played by animal whisperer and Golden Globe-winning Cheryl Miller) alone in Kenya.
+He played Marsh Tracy, a veterinarian and single father, who is raising his daughter (played by animal whisperer and Golden Globe-winning Cheryl Miller) alone in Kenya.
 The film was then spun off into the TV series Daktari (1966–1969), in which Thompson played the same role.
 Since the series was shot in California and Africa, Thompson and his wife made several trips to various African nations to film second unit footage that was then used in the series and in the film The Mighty Jungle (1965).

-Thompson also was the host and storyteller for the TV anthology series Jambo (1969-1971).
+Thompson also was the host and storyteller for the TV anthology series Jambo (1969–1971).